PytLab/loggers/README.md

 2.then just double tap 'run_downloader.bat' or 'run_downloader.py' before 00:00

 3.the script will download for you automatically.
-Check files in the './emuch_download/'the next day, because some files may be crrupted(´-ι_-｀)
+Check files in the './emuch_download/'the next day,<br>
+  because some files may be crrupted(´-ι_-｀)

 =====================================================================================